 With practice, you’ll develop personal preferences on how to meditate, but there are a few things which are true for everyone who’s just starting out (in my opinion).
 So here they are, in no particular order.

 Once you recognise these points, maybe you’ll feel more confident about how to start meditating today.

 I have no experience (so I can’t do it)

 - You can start meditation from level zero with no experience at all, on your own.
 There are no rules, only guidelines and a choice of styles which you can choose from in time.
-Start by creating some time each day to sit and focus on your breathing, just begin and see where it takes you.
-And if you don’t have time, read the book Joy on Demand (see below) for tips on how to meditate while going about your normal day.
+Start by creating some time each day to sit and focus on your breathing.
+Just begin and see where it takes you.
+And if think you don’t have enough time to sit down to meditate, read the book Joy on Demand (see below) for tips on how to meditate while going about your normal day.

 I can’t keep my mind quiet when I try to meditate (so I can’t meditate)

 - When you sit down to meditate, don’t expect your mind to go quiet.
 Don’t even ask your mind to go quiet.
 Just sit and focus on your breathing and be aware of your thoughts as they arise.
 Keep bringing your focus gently back to your breathing.
 You don’t need to be able to keep your mind quiet; that isn’t something that comes easily.
 Even if your mind starts off busy and bubbling over, with practice, you’ll learn techniques to help calm the mind.
 Don’t let this fear put you off getting started.

 I tried meditation once and I didn’t like it

 - There are so many styles and methods and personal variations on meditation; you can try different ways until you feel at ease with your practice.
 Don’t give up just because of a failed attempt.